Has your child been diagnosed with Executive Functioning deficit?

-Remediation for executive functioning disorder is relatively difficult, but brain-based learning and cognitive enhancement programs can increase skills such as auditory processing, visual discrimination, processing speed, planning, sequencing, attention to detail, etc.
+Remediation for executive functioning requires practice with brain-based learning and cognitive enhancement programs.
+Regular use of a cognitive ehancement program can increase skills such as auditory processing, visual discrimination, processing speed, planning, sequencing, attention to detail, etc.

-Some programs require more parent involvement, and some can be used by the child without significant adult assistance.
-When selecting the most appropriate program for you and your child, consider how much time and interaction you can commit, how well you can work one-on-one with your child, how well your child works alone, and whether an outside provider will have an easier time gaining cooperation when working with your child.
+Some programs require more involvement from you, while others can be used independently by your child.
+When selecting the most appropriate program for you and your child, consider how much time and interaction you can commit, how well you can work one-on-one with your child, how well your child works alone.

-To get the most out of the program you choose, try to match the program to your abilities and needs.
-There is no sense in purchasing a program you can’t or don’t use.
+To get the most out of the program you choose, try to match the program to your child’s abilities and needs.
+There is no sense in purchasing a program your child can’t or won’t use.

 Homeschooling can be an excellent way to help your child learn to manage and overcome his executive functioning disorder because you can work directly with your child each and every day to instill the organization and planning skills your child needs.
 By setting up routines, establishing planning practices, and helping guide your child through assignments step-by-step, you can enable him to be successful educationally.